wallacebrf/Synology-to-TrueNAS/README.md

 - go to `Settings --> Image Backups` and configure the number of image backups that will be retained
 - go to `Settings --> Mail` and configure an SMTP server to get emails of activities from UrBackup
 - go to `stats --> add new client`
-  - if the system is on a differnet subnet / VLAN from TrueNAS, choose the option `Add new Internet/active client`
+  - if the system is on a different subnet / VLAN from TrueNAS, choose the option `Add new Internet/active client`
-  - if the system s on the same subnet / VLAN as TrueNAS, choose `Discover new local/passive client accross networks`.
+  - if the system s on the same subnet / VLAN as TrueNAS, choose `Discover new local/passive client across networks`.
-- under the `Client added successfully` page, choose the option to `Download preconfigured client installer for XYZ` depending if you are using windows or Lunix.
+- under the `Client added successfully` page, choose the option to `Download pre-configured client installer for XYZ` depending if you are using windows or Lunix.
 - install the client on your machine.
 It may take up to 5-10 minutes for the client to connect to the server.
-The client will indicate when it is connected and the web interface will indiacte under `Status` page `Online = YES` for the added client.
+The client will indicate when it is connected and the web interface will indicate under `Status` page `Online = YES` for the added client.
-- Refer here to the settings that i have choosen for all of the <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main/urbackup">different app pages</a>
+- Refer here to the settings that i have chosen for all of the <a href="https://github.com/wallacebrf/Synology-to-TrueNAS/tree/main/urbackup">different app pages</a>

 Backup In Progress - shows percent complete, estimated time remaining, current data transfer (this was done over a VPN while i was traveling out of state so the speed is slow)
 <img src="https://raw.githubusercontent.com/wallacebrf/Synology-to-TrueNAS/refs/heads/main/urbackup/backup_in_progress2.png" alt="backup_in_progress2.png" width="734" height="268">